Qlik-PE/Snowflake-Usage-Analysis-Dashboard/readme.md

 automatically
 generated](./media/image5.jpeg)

 The other element in the load script in the Qlik GeoAnalytics IP lookup.
+Please note this is a licensed add-on to Qlik Sense and will not work without a license.
+You can contact your Qlik representative for an evaluation license.

+Alternatively, you could use the external IP via api REST lookup solution as described in the load script…

 This section of the script takes the unique IP's from the Login History in-memory table and passes them to the GeoAnalytics engine and returns City, State, Country, and Lat/Long values for each IP.